Managing your team and users

 This page describes the standard process for creating and managing users directly in Burp Suite Enterprise Edition.
 You also have the option to enable single sign-on so that you can manage users centrally via an LDAP connection to your Active Directory.
 For more information, please refer to the corresponding documentation.

-You manage all settings related to users and authorizations from the "Team" page on the burger menu.
+You manage all settings related to users and authorizations from the "Team" page.
 This page contains tabs for users, groups, and roles: